Sydney New Year's Eve: 2021–22

 In September 2021, amid the Delta variant outbreak, it was reported that the City of Sydney had suspended the Family Fireworks for a second year in a row due to the uncertainty of holding mass gatherings; the decision faced criticism for having been done unilaterally without discussion from councillors and other stakeholders.
 On 2 October, it was reported that Lord Mayor Clover Moore had sent a letter to Minister of Tourism Stuart Ayres, stating that Sydney New Year's Eve would be held "in a similar way to prior to the pandemic", provided that the NSW government "intensify its critical contribution" to the event.
 She told The Sydney Morning Herald that "the state government has assured us it will take responsibility for the event or cancel the 9 p.m. fireworks should public health conditions deteriorate."
 The concerns that led to the initial cancellation included the turnover in audiences between the two shows, and the presence of younger spectators who cannot be vaccinated for COVID-19.

 On 9 December 2021, organisers announced that the 2021–22 theme would be "See Sydney Shine", and that the midnight fireworks' soundtrack would be curated by electronic music duo The Presets.
-The Family Fireworks served as the welcome to country, and were curated by indigenous artist Blak Douglas.
+The Family Fireworks served as the Welcome to Country, and were curated by Indigenous artist Blak Douglas.
 Moore stated that the theme would reflect "the beginning of what we hope will be an entirely new year for us, and for the world."
-Foti stated that the show would feature new effects to make the Harbour Bridge appear to be "dancing with colour", and a record 2,000 fireworks to be fired from the Sydney Opera House.
+Foti stated that the show would feature new effects to make the Harbour Bridge appear to be "dancing with colour", and a record 2,000 fireworks fired from the Sydney Opera House.
 For crowd control and contact tracing purposes, vantage points on the foreshore were ticketed.
 The number of areas requiring paid tickets expanded from "a few" in 2020 to 15, including the Royal Botanic Gardens and Barangaroo.

-2022–23

-On 30 November 2022, organisers announced that the 2022–23 edition would be themed to diversity and inclusion and would feature eight tonnes of pyrotechnics with the city buildings being used to launch fireworks for the first time since the 2012–13 event.
-The midnight fireworks' soundtrack was created by Australian musician Stace Cadet featuring KLP and the 9:00 p.m.
-Calling Country fireworks featured a unique soundtrack by Indigenous artist Salllvage featuring Nadeena Dixon as a vocalist.